a1906525/Applied-Machine-Learning-Facial-Recognition-of-Personalities-/README.md

 ## Architectures Covered

-The following backbone architectures are implemented and evaluated:
+The following CNN architectures are implemented and evaluated through transfer learning:

 - **VGG-19**
 - **ResNet-50**